CTCycle/FEXT-Autoencoder/README.md

 - **checkpoints:** pretrained model checkpoints are stored here, and can be loaded either for resuming training or use them for inference.

-- **database:** contains images used to train the autoencoder model and the main database.
-Ensure your training data is placed in *database/images* and that all images are saved in the correct format (preferably either .jpg or .png).
-Graphic validation results are saved in *database/validation*.
+- **database:** Processed data and validation results will be stored centrally within the main database *FEXT_database.db*.
+All associated metadata will be promptly stored in *database/metadata*.
+For image training data, ensure all image files are placed in *database/images*, adhering to specified formats (.jpeg or .png).
+Graphical validation outputs will be saved separately within *database/validation*.

 - **inference:** contains images intended as input for inference using a pretrained checkpoint.
 The resulting lower-dimension projections of these images are saved here as .npy files.